jerrymarino/xcbuildkit/README.md

 To build applications, Xcode code runs tools like compilers and linkers via the build service, aka the build system daemon.
-They communicate back and forth via XCBProtocol message.
+They communicate back and forth via XCBProtocol messages.
 For example, to create a build, Xcode sends an XCBProtocol message that represents creating a build.
 When the build is done, the build system sends a
 XCBProtocol message to let Xcode know it's done.